nerc-project/nerc-eulas/EULA.md

 This End User License Agreement (the “Agreement”) applies to all uses of software and services rendered by and in relation to the Mass Open Cloud Alliance (the “Services”).
-Each Service is provided and managed by the MOC Alliance Collaborator(s) identified here (each a “Provider”).
+Each Service is provided and managed by the MOC Alliance Collaborator(s) identified in [the list of providers](#providers) (each a “Provider”).
 The Providers may change this Agreement at any time, and we will try to let you know as soon as possible about any new changes.
-If you do not wish to accept the new Agreement, you must immediately stop using the Services and terminate this Agreement pursuant to Section 12.
+If you do not wish to accept the new Agreement, you must immediately stop using the Services and terminate this Agreement pursuant to [Termination of the Agreement](#termination-of-the-agreement).

 ## Description of the Services